tomasfigueiredo02/Customer-Segmentation-using-Clustering/README.md

 Developed as part of the **Master’s in Data Science and Advanced Analytics** at **NOVA IMS**, for the **Data Mining** course.

 ## Methodology
-*Data Preprocessing: Handling missing values, feature engineering, outlier analysis, and scaling.
+**Data Preprocessing**: Handling missing values, feature engineering, outlier analysis, and scaling.
-- Clustering Approaches Explored:
+- **Clustering Approaches Explored:**
   - DBSCAN & GMM
   - Self-Organizing Maps (SOM)
   - K-Means